-I was asked recently what I thought were the main changes I had witnessed in the NHS since the end of the 1960s.
+'I was asked recently what I thought were the main changes I had witnessed in the NHS since the end of the 1960s.
 'Everything to do with machines and technology has got better, most things to do with human relationships and understanding is worse', I answered quickly.
-This was a brief conversation, so there was much more I did not say: for example, that variation is less, so management, reliability and safety are greater ... but that these efficiencies are often paid for by a loss of much that was valued by both NHS staff and patients.
+This was a brief conversation, so there was much more I did not say: for example, that variation is less, so management, reliability and safety are often greater ... but that these efficiencies are paid for by an overall loss of much that was valued, for many decades, by both NHS staff and patients.'